ansh200516/ansh200516/README.md

 ## Hey, I’m Ansh 👋
 I'm a developer and researcher passionate about designing systems that think, learn, and feel intuitive to use.
 My journey spans AI research, full-stack development, and product design, grounded in a love for solving hard problems and building things that matter.
 <br/>
-Currently: Researching self-reflection in LLMs
+Currently: Researching self-reflection in LLMs at Aarhus University, Denmark
 <br/>
 Believer in open science, clean code, and thoughtful interfaces